Minyahel/quicwork/developmentNotes.md

 * Successfuly connected, now fetching posts and displaying them
 * Creating necessary routes and related components
 * Implemented the login functionality, and the create post functionality
+* Need to implement proper communication about logging in and errors with the server
+* Need to look at implementing update for mongodb as that will really help you save unnecessary lines of code